 Brian Russ Law, Inc. provides trademark registration services for clients in all 50 states, including Indiana.

-A trademark is a word, phrase, logo, or other symbol that distinguishes one company’s goods from those of another.
-If a business does not have a trademark that is used in commerce, it can’t have exclusive rights to the mark and will be unable to stop competitors from using it.
-For example, if someone creates the name “Happy Days” for a nursery school and starts using it for their businesses, the owner of the Happy Days toy store cannot stop them from doing so.
+Successful brands use trademarks to differentiate themselves from competitors.
+If you do not have a trademark, you are unable to stop competitors from using your company name or logo.
+For example, if someone creates the name “Happy Days” for nursery school and starts using that mark in their businesses, the Happy Days toy store cannot stop them from doing this.

 A lot of people ask us, “Why do I need a trademark for my business?”
 And the simple answer to that is your businesses name, logo, and branding are inherently valuable.
 You want to ensure that you’ve protected your business as your brand’s value grows and continues to appreciate over time.
-For example, if you’re in Crows Nest, or driving on Interstate 65, you’ve probably seen tons of billboards for corporations and mom-and-pop shops alike.
+For example, if you’re in Zionsville, or driving on Highway 31, you’ve probably seen tons of billboards for corporations and mom-and-pop shops alike.
 And they’ve all got a certain feel to them, their branding.
 And that branding is valuable.
-You want to make sure that if you start a shop in Indianapolis, that somebody two states over isn’t going to steal your idea and name and do the same business.
+You want to make sure that if you start a shop in Carmel, that somebody two states over isn’t going to steal your idea and name and do the same business.

 A great example I love to use is professional sports teams.
 Their need to have a protected brand name, logo, slogan, and such is invaluable because so much of their team’s value is wrapped up in their identity.
 There are lots of sports teams, but for fans, there’s always “my team”.
-Think about the teams near Indianapolis and Speedway, like the Indianapolis Colts and the Indy Fuel.
+Think about the teams near Carmel and Noblesville, like the Indianapolis Enforcers and the Indiana Hoosiers.
 You can probably picture their logo in your mind, and you know that nobody else is using their names and logos to promote a professional sports team.